What are eating disorders and disordered eating?

 - Bulimia Nervosa

-- Binge Eating Disorders
+- Binge Eating Disorder

-- Other Eating Disorders.
+- Other Specified Feeding and Eating Disorder (OSFED)

-- over-evaluation of weight and shape
+- preoccupation with, or over-evaluation of, weight and size

-- body checking
+- excessive body checking

 - binge eating

-- excessive exercising,
+- excessive exercise

-- purging (vomiting or laxative abuse)
+- purging through vomiting or laxative abuse

 How Seed Psychology can help you